Revolution Software: 2012–present: Broken Sword 5: The Serpent's Curse, Beyond a Steel Sky and Broken Sword 6 ideas

 On 25 July 2012, Charles Cecil posted on his personal Facebook account: "Totally focused on the announce video for our next game.
 I am thrilled by how it's looking, and can't wait to talk publicly, but completing the video for end of the month – as originally promised – now seems somewhat ambitious."
 After a short delay, the game was officially announced to be a fifth entry in the series: Broken Sword 5: The Serpent's Curse.
 The game was announced with a Kickstarter campaign and a video, showing some of the game's graphics and hinting at its storyline.

 After the release of Beneath a Steel Sky – Remastered, Charles Cecil and Dave Gibbons stated that a sequel could be likely and that iPhone would be the ideal platform.
-During the Broken Sword 5 crowdfunding campaign on Kickstarter, the company originally put Beneath a Steel Sky 2 as a $1,000,000 bonus stretch goal if the new Broken Sword game raises enough money, but it only raised $820,000 (inc. PayPal donations).
+During the Broken Sword 5 crowdfunding campaign on Kickstarter, the company originally put Beneath a Steel Sky 2 as a $1,000,000 bonus stretch goal if the new Broken Sword game raises enough money, but it only raised $820,000 (including PayPal donations).
 On 24 September 2012, after failing to reach the bonus stretch goal, the company's co-founder Tony Warriner said that "after the huge success of the Broken Sword 5 crowdfunding campaign on Kickstater, it inspired us to begin work on Beneath a Steel Sky 2.
 Development of the sequel will begin after the release of Broken Sword 5.
 We're delighted by the recent level of interest in a sequel to Beneath a Steel Sky and are currently discussing design ideas for this project which we plan to go into development following the release of Broken Sword 5.
 We're deeply touched that our Beneath a Steel Sky fans are as enthusiastic today as they were when the original game released in 1994."
 Beneath a Steel Sky 2 is to be developed for iOS, Android, PC, Linux and OS X. There is also a possibility in looking into a console version release.

-In a September 2015 interview, Cecil announced that he was working on a story for Broken Sword 6, which would involve the main characters travelling to Germany.
+In a September 2015 interview, Cecil announced that he was working on a story for Broken Sword 6 which would involve the main characters travelling to Germany.
 In a later interview from April 2020, however, Cecil said he was "mulling around" ideas for Broken Sword 6, while his focus seemed to be still on Beyond a Steel Sky, though he did not exclude the idea that the next Broken Sword game may follow the company's present project.

+Towards the end of 2023, Revolution announced that a sixth instalment of Broken Sword was in development, titled Broken Sword: Parzival's Stone, which is scheduled for release in 2024.
+In addition, a "Reforged" revamp of the first game, Shadow of the Templars, was due for release in 2024, with updated graphics and other minor changes to the original gameplay.